 User teams in high divisions tend to be stuffed full with 6-7 star players, and that isn’t a surprise.
 You should have accumulated a lot of strong players in your scouting list after playing for such a long time.

-However, it doesn’t just end there.
-It is also common for user teams in high divisions to stuff their players with limit breaks and high levels of special traits.
+However, it doesn’t end there.
+The user teams in high divisions also stuff their talented 6-7 star players with limit breaks and high levels of special traits.
 I have been marveled repeatedly by the amount of effort some people put into developing their players.
 And I knew that, due to a lack of time, there is no way I can match their efforts.

 Player development vs. Strategy

 In order to create a successful team in PES Club Manager, which is more important?
 Developing your players or team strategy?

 Having well-developed players is MUCH MORE important than strategy.
 I’m absolutely positive about this.